hgschmie/queequeg/README.md

 ## Usage

 Check the environment variables at the top of the Makefile.
 Make sure that they match your Singularity installation.

+* PORT - local port on which queequeg will listen (default: 3000).
+* HOST - hostname that queequeg will use (default: localhost).
+* SINGULARITY_PORT - port used for the singularity framework to register callbacks with (default: 7099).
+* SINGULARITY_HOST - hostname used for the singularity framework to register callbacks with (default: localhost).

 Then start the server:

 ```bash
 make server